connordimarco/MSWIM2D/README.md

 frontiers did not move), `--skip-data` (reuse `data/`), `MPI_RANKS=N` (bare-metal rank count, default 6; no SLURM here), `PRED_HORIZON=N` (forecast months).

+**Automation + email.** In production this refresh is run for you by the workspace-level orchestrator `../monthly_refresh.sh` (cron, 1st of month 00:01), which calls `./refresh.sh --run` and then MIDL's refresh, emailing a stats summary after each (MSWIM2D's email renders the `products.json` tier table). `refresh.sh` itself sends no email; running it by hand notifies no one.
+See the workspace root `../CLAUDE.md` for the orchestrator + shared notifier (`../notify/`, `../.env`).

 `refresh.sh` runs five stages in order; each is a thin wrapper over the scripts in `Production_Scripts/<stage>/`, which you can also run by hand.